andyneeb/ansible-hetzner/README.md

 Platforms
 ---------

-Tested on Ubuntu.
+Tested on RHEL / CentOS.
 Should work on all platforms.

 Example playbook
 ----------------